-However, how can you develop an effective social media strategy when you do not even know which platforms to choose?
-With a plethora of options, it can get overwhelming to determine whether your practice needs to build an online presence using Facebook or Instagram, Twitter or Pinterest.
+However, how can you have an effective dental clinic social media marketing strategy when you do not even know which platforms to choose?
+With a plethora of options, it can get overwhelming to determine whether your practice needs to build an online presence using Facebook or Instagram, Twitter, or Pinterest.

 With more than 1.7 billion active users, Facebook is the go-to social media platform for most businesses.
 Using Facebook, you can share visually appealing and informative content with your target audience.
 Facebook also help you to gather feedback from your existing patients.
 However, you have to be sure to monitor patient comments and respond promptly.